apache/trafficcontrol/infrastructure/cdn-in-a-box/README.md

 `docker-compose`, respectively (e.g. `sudo yum install docker-ce`).

 Each container (except the origin) requires an `.rpm` file to install the Traffic Control component for which it is responsible.
-You can either download these `*.rpm` files or create them yourself by using the [`pkg`](../../pkg) script at the root of the repository.
-Copy the `*.rpm`s without any version/architecture information to their respective component directories, such that their filenames are as follows:
+You can download these `*.rpm` files from an archive (e.g. under "Releases"), use the provided [Makefile](./Makefile) to generate them (simply type `make` while in the `cdn-in-a-box` directory) or create them yourself by using the [`pkg`](../../pkg) script at the root of the repository.
+If you choose the latter, copy the `*.rpm`s without any version/architecture information to their respective component directories, such that their filenames are as follows:

 * `edge/traffic_ops_ort.rpm`
 * `mid/traffic_ops_ort.rpm`